lucids-git-goods/DarkShadowPlayYouTubeFix/README.md

-The Trim Functionality was contributed by [Mkeefeus](https://github.com/Mkeefeus)
+The trim functionality was contributed by [Mkeefeus](https://github.com/Mkeefeus)